dominikj111/JigsawFlow/README.md

 ## Overview

 JigsawFlow is a revolutionary architecture pattern that transforms how enterprise applications are built and composed.
-Inspired by battle-tested industrial automation systems like PLCs and SCADA architectures, JigsawFlow enables developers to construct robust applications through **compound modular composition** with minimal integration overhead.
+Inspired by battle-tested industrial automation systems like PLCs and SCADA architectures, JigsawFlow enables developers to construct robust applications through **compound component composition** with minimal integration overhead.

-**Core Philosophy**: Following the proven PLC paradigm, JigsawFlow applications emerge through the strategic composition of specialized modules, each focused on solving a specific domain problem.
-Just as PLC units contribute distinct capabilities to form comprehensive industrial control systems, JigsawFlow modules bring focused expertise—user management, data persistence, communication protocols—that collectively shape the overall application architecture.
+**Core Philosophy**: Following the proven PLC paradigm, JigsawFlow applications emerge through the strategic composition of specialized components, each focused on solving a specific domain problem.
+Just as PLC components contribute distinct capabilities to form comprehensive industrial control systems, JigsawFlow components bring focused expertise—user management, data persistence, communication protocols—that collectively shape the overall application architecture.

-Unlike traditional software architecture approaches that require extensive glue code and tight coupling, JigsawFlow applications emerge organically from reusable, interface-compliant modules managed through a centralized singleton registry.
+Unlike traditional software architecture approaches that require extensive glue code and tight coupling, JigsawFlow applications emerge organically from reusable, interface-compliant components managed through a centralized singleton registry.

 ---